bretfunk/anki_sound_frontend/README.md

 ## Upcoming Features
--Once a user is created they are automatically logged-in -User can play files and not just download them
+-Once a user is created they are automatically logged-in -Users can play files from profile

 To request a feature, email the application creator directly at bret.e.funk@gmail.com